Multiple Outlier Detection in Samples with Exponential & Pareto Tails: Redeeming the Inward Approach & Detecting Dragon Kings: Outlier Test Performance

-In case (0), where there are no outliers, we see that the inward and mixture procedures have false positive events that estimate a small number of outliers, whereas the outward procedures falsely identify large numbers of outliers.
+The results, for slightly different specifications of the four cases, and in order of decreasing sample size, are in Tables~\ref{tab:SeqSim50}, \ref{tab:SeqSim30}, and \ref{tab:SeqSim15}.
+In case (0), where there are no outliers, the inward and mixture procedures have false positive events that estimate a small number of outliers, whereas the outward procedures falsely identify large numbers of outliers.
 In case (I) of the sequential procedures, the inward test is most powerful at identifying the single outlier, even matching the power of the block test.
 The outward tests are substantially weakened, even with relatively small $m=5$.
 The inward test provides superior estimation of outliers, whereas the other tests tend to overestimate.
-In case (II), with a cluster of outliers, both our benchmark (the block test) and the inward test perform poorly.
-They are outperformed by the outward test, which has the advantage of first encountering the large gap between the main data and the outliers before the dense outliers.
+In case (II), with a cluster of outliers, both the benchmark (the block test) and the inward test perform poorly.
+They are outperformed by the outward test, which is less susceptible to masking, by design.
 However, here the mixture approach is both the most powerful and accurate in estimating outlier numeracy.
-In case (III), with multiple dispersed outliers, all of the inward and outward approaches are similarily competitive, while being slightly dominated by the block test.
+In case (III), with multiple dispersed outliers, all of the inward and outward approaches are similarly competitive, while being slightly dominated by the block test.
 The mixture approach is weak since the outlier component is poorly specified.
 For the outward procedure, the MS/MRS statistic dominates the SS statistic.

 In summary, the inward procedure with the MRS test statistic is more computationally convenient than the outward procedure, commits less severe false positives, and can even be more powerful when identifying single or multiple dispersed outliers.
 In the event of a dense cluster of outliers, a mixture approach can be more computationally convenient and powerful than the outward approach.
-Within the outward approach, the MS statistic was superior, and robust modifications performed similarly.
+Within the outward approach, the MS/MRS statistic is found superior to the SS/SRS statistic, and robust modifications performed similarly.